 Bring that area to mind again, and your reasons for not fulfilling.
 What if those reasons aren’t “The Truth”, but only a possible perspective?
 What other explanations could you come up with?
 Are any of those making a difference?

 Now, what if you simply let go of your excuses, and owned what happened—and more relevantly, what didn’t happen?
 If you were to take the view that simply, “I didn’t do what it took to produce the result”, and then you took it on like you actually have a say in the matter of how it turns out, like you actually have some power to make a difference, what would become available?

 If you have an aspect of your business performance in which you’ve consistently—and persistently—failed to produce the results you’re committed to, I have two invitations for you:

 - Drop your excuses.
 Set your explanations aside and bring some fresh eyes to the issue.
 See what could be done if you weren’t satisfied with your reasons.

-- Contact me at email@example.com, so that we can set up a 60-minute conversation that will have a real impact in your ability to fulfill on what you’re committed to in that area.
-No charge of course, and I promise that it will be well worth your time.
+- Contact us at firstname.lastname@example.org, so that we can set up a 60-minute conversation that will have a real impact in your ability to fulfill on what you’re committed to in that area.
+No charge of course, and we promise that it will be well worth your time.

 © ALS Consulting 2014